PITTSFIELD -- Bonnie Ditello is on the move again.

 Forty patients have undergone anterior hip surgery at BMC since it began in January.
 Some even traveled to the Berkshires for the operation.
 Though a longer and more strenuous operation for the surgeons, anterior hip surgery results in a quicker, painless recovery time for the patients.

 "It's really a cutting-edge type of procedure," said Mickey Haryanto, the service line administrator for Orthopaedics at Berkshire Health Systems.
-"It's the type of major orthopaedic program that's in large medical centers around the country."

 So far, Dr. Jim Harding and Dr. Kevin Mitts are the only two surgeons affiliated with Berkshire Orthopaedic Associates trained to perform anterior hip surgery.
 They started training last summer.